SOMBALAK

 THE ARAFURA SEA

-We acknowledge and honour the Australian Aboriginal and Makassan people and pay our respects to their endurance, connections to culture, community and our nations.
+Sombalak acknowledges and honors the Australian Aboriginal and Makassan people and pay our respects to their endurance, connections to culture, community and our nations.

 Sombalak – a magical story based on the pre-European contact between Makassan sailors from Sulawesi Island in Indonesia and the land called Marege, the Northern most coastal areas of what now is Australia.